How to Choose the Right MRI Wheelchair for Your Facility

 Bariatric Options for Larger Patients

-It’s essential to account for the size and weight of patients.
+It’s essential to account for the size and weight of all patients your facility services.
 Wheelchairs with higher weight capacities ensure safety without compromising comfort.
+MRI Med offers bariatric wheelchairs with up to 850 lbs weight capacity, ensuring that transport for patient of size will not undermine the structural integrity of your entire patient population.

 Adjustable Components and Comfort Features

-Look for features like adjustable footrests and padded seating to accommodate diverse patient needs.
+Look for features like adjustable footrests or removable footrests, padded seating and padded or swing up arms to accommodate diverse patient transfer needs.

 3. MRI Room Specifications